 Intervention and Implementation Science Pilot Award

-This service is provided by the Implementation Science Initiative at the Irving Institute for Clinical and Translational Research, the Departments of Epidemiology and Sociomedical Sciences at the Mailman School of Public Health, the NIEHS Center for Environmental Health in Northern Manhattan, and the Herbert Irving Comprehensive Cancer Center, and the CDC Columbia Center for Injury Science and Prevention.
+This service is provided by the Implementation Science Initiative at the Irving Institute for Clinical and Translational Research, the Departments of Epidemiology and Sociomedical Sciences at the Mailman School of Public Health, the CDC Columbia Center for Injury Science and Prevention, the NIEHS Center for Environmental Health in Northern Manhattan, and the Herbert Irving Comprehensive Cancer Center.

 The Intervention and Implementation Science Pilot Awards Program is a key capacity building opportunity to stimulate the development and testing of: